Meclizine

 Meclizine, sold under the brand name Bonine, among others, is an antihistamine used to treat motion sickness and dizziness (vertigo).
 It is taken by mouth.
 Effects generally begin in an hour and last for up to a day.

 Common side effects include sleepiness and dry mouth.
 Serious side effects may include allergic reactions.
-Use in pregnancy appears safe, but has not been well studied while use in breastfeeding is of unclear safety.
+Use in pregnancy appears safe, but has not been well studied; use in breastfeeding is of unclear safety.
 It is believed to work in part by anticholinergic and antihistamine mechanisms.

 Meclizine was patented in 1951 and came into medical use in 1953.
 It is available as a generic medication and often over the counter.
-In 2020, it was the 142nd most commonly prescribed medication in the United States, with more than 4 million prescriptions.
+In 2023, it was the 137th most commonly prescribed medication in the United States, with more than 4 million prescriptions.

 Medical uses

 Meclizine is used to treat symptoms of motion sickness.
-Safety and efficacy in children younger than twelve years of age has not been established; therefore, use in this population is not recommended.
-Meclizine should be taken with caution in the elderly due to increased risk of confusion and amnesia.

 Motion sickness

 Meclizine is effective in inhibiting nausea, vomiting, and dizziness caused by motion sickness.

 The drug is safe for treating nausea in pregnancy and is a first-line therapy for this use.
-Doxylamine is similarly safe.
-Meclizine may not be strong enough for especially sickening motion stimuli and second-line defenses should be tried in those cases.
+Meclizine may not be strong enough for especially sickening motion stimuli, and second-line defenses should be tried in those cases.

 Vertigo

-Meclizine may be used to treat motion sickness or vertigo such as in those with Ménière's disease.
+Meclizine may be used to treat vertigo, such as in those with Ménière's disease.